-No one wants a misdemeanor on their permanent record for simply forgetting to renew their drivers license.
-Misdemeanor convictions can have negative long term consequences on your life.
-Like any misdemeanor, you should seek the assistance of an experienced Boise, Nampa or Caldwell Criminal Defense Attorney to reduce or dismiss the charge.
-In many instances a charge of invalid license can be reduced to an infraction or be dismissed with the assistance of an experience Boise Criminal Defense Attorney.
-Martens Law Office, P.C. has successfully represented hundreds of individuals charged with invalid license, otherwise known as driving while invalid.
+No one wants a misdemeanor on their permanent record for simply forgetting to renew their driver’s license.
+Misdemeanor convictions can have negative long-term consequences on your life.
+Like any misdemeanor, you should seek the assistance of an experienced Boise, Nampa, or Caldwell criminal defense attorney to reduce or dismiss the charge.
+In many instances, a charge of invalid license can be reduced to an infraction or be dismissed with the assistance of an experienced Boise criminal defense attorney.
+At Martens Law Office, P.C., our lawyer has successfully represented hundreds of individuals charged with invalid license, otherwise known as driving while invalid.

 In the case of a minor, the minor may be restricted to driving only during daylight hours.

 Violation of the requirement that all drivers operate their cars, trucks, motorcycles or commercial vehicles with a valid driver’s license is a general misdemeanor in Idaho.
-A general misdemeanor carries with it the possibility of up to six months in jail and up to a one thousand dollar fine.
+A general misdemeanor carries with it the possibility of up to six months in jail and up to a $1,000 fine.

-If you are charged with a misdemeanor offense of driving while invalid, driving without privileges, driving without insurance or driving under the influence of alcohol or drugs, Contact Martens Law Office, P.C. today to discuss your rights and options.
-We can be contacted at (208) 344-0994 or you can email us.
+If you are charged with a misdemeanor offense of driving while invalid, driving without privileges, driving without insurance or driving under the influence of alcohol or drugs, contact our firm today to discuss your rights and options.
+We can be contacted at 208-435-1132 or you can email us.